 4 Steps To Networking Success

-4 Steps To Success
+Paula M. Kramer’s 4 Steps To Success

 The 4 steps below will help you open doors to people before you identity their behavior styles and guiding values.
 Always remember that whatever your behavior towards other people, bystanders are watching and listening.
 You never know when a bystander could add something positive to your life.
 Your sincerity will give bystanders reasons to trust you.
+Soft skills make connections between people, and those connections create outstanding successes.

-A Navy veteran and college professor with an expertise in depression created the 4 steps below so Navy recruits could be more successful.
-I read about these steps in a magazine early in the 2003 Iraq war.
-I later saw an article about his study in a military journal.
-The professor has since removed all online evidence of this study.
-However, a 1988 study by Wallace Bachman suggests that the 4 steps are normal behavior for the best Naval leaders.
+However, a 1988 study by Wallace Bachman suggests that similar actions are normal behavior for the best Naval leaders.
 Do a search for “Nice Guys Finish First: A SYMLOG Analysis of U.S. Naval Commands” to see how often the study is mentioned as an example of emotional intelligence, high performance teams, effective leadership, and more.

 These are the characteristics Bachman found in the best Naval leaders: